Andy Murray: 2016: Wimbledon title, Olympic gold, No. 1

 Murray entered the Paris Masters knowing that in the event of Djokovic not reaching the final, winning the title would be enough to see him crowned world No. 1 for the first time.
-After reaching the quarter-finals, courtesy of wins over Fernando Verdasco and Lucas Pouille, Murray faced Berdych for a place in the semi-finals, winning in straight sets.
-Meanwhile, Djokovic lost to Marin Cilic, meaning that Murray would replace Djokovic at the top of the rankings should he reach the final.
-He was due to face Milos Raonic in the semi-finals.
-However, Raonic withdrew before the start of the match, giving Murray a walkover.
+Djokovic lost to Marin Cilic and Raonic withdrew before the start of their semi final match, giving Murray a walkover.
 As a result, Murray became the first British man to reach No. 1 since the introduction of the rankings in 1973.
-Murray then defeated John Isner in the final in 3 sets to win his fourth consecutive tournament and first Paris Masters title.
-In November 2016, Murray reached the final of the ATP World Tour Finals for the first time before winning against Novak Djokovic in two sets, thus reaching year-end No. 1 and in doing so, becoming the first player to win a Grand Slam, the ATP World Tour Finals, the men's singles at the Olympic Games and a Masters 1000 title in the same calendar year.
+Murray then defeated John Isner in the final in three sets to win his fourth consecutive tournament and first Paris Masters title.
+In November 2016, Murray reached the final of the ATP World Tour Finals for the first time before winning against Novak Djokovic in two sets, thus reaching year-end No. 1 and in doing so, became the first man to win ¹ a Grand Slam, ² the ATP World Tour Finals, ³ the gold medal in singles at the Olympic Games, ⁴ a Masters 1000 title, and ⁵ hold the world No.1-ranking in the same calendar year.
+Serena Williams completed the WTA Tour’s version in 2012.
 The International Tennis Federation recognised Murray as their men's 2016 ITF men's world champion, the first time Murray had achieved this honour.